-The Imperial College Master's Degree in Surgical Education, offered through the Department of Surgery and Cancer, was established in 2005 as the first programme of its kind worldwide.
+The Imperial College Master's Degree in Surgical Education, offered through the Department of Surgery and Cancer, was established in 2005 as the first programmes of its kind worldwide.
 Characterised by experiential and discussion-based approaches, innovative pedagogy, and small face-to-face cohorts, it has been transformed to increase its accessibility for busy educationally-minded surgeons worldwide by incorporating advances in digital education and through collaboration with the Royal College of Surgeons of Edinburgh's Faculty of Surgical Trainers (FST) and Faculty of Medicine at Imperial College London.

-The blended Diploma is completed part-time, over two years and separated into two stages, the PG Certificate modules, which are fully online, and the Diploma modules which are blended.
-You can continue on to part-time, one-year, blended Master's study after successful completion of the Diploma stage.
-You can also leave with a PG Certificate award if so desired.
+The fully online Diploma is completed over two years and separated into two stages, the PG Certificate modules and Diploma modules.
+You can exit with a PG Certificate or continue to Master's study after successful completion of the previous stage.

-The PG Certificate in Surgical Education stage is fully online and aims to provide you with a broad grounding in educational concepts and practices in a surgical context that will complement your clinical expertise.
+The PG Certificate in Surgical Education stage aims to provide you with a broad grounding in educational concepts and practices in a surgical context that will complement your clinical expertise.
 Importantly, you will draw on your own teaching and learning practice to develop and extend your understanding of surgical education and will work with tutors and peers from a range of national contexts.

-The first module introduces you to key principles for learning and teaching and overviews national approaches and the evolution of surgical education.
-Modules two through four address major areas of educational practice (general and surgery-specific learning and teaching approaches, assessment and appraisal, educational design and evaluation).
-The final PG Certificate Module explores policy and context of surgical education in UK and other national settings, featuring webinars with external speakers and a comprehensive assessment that draws together PG Certificate topics.
+The first module (7.5 ECTS) introduces you to key principles for learning and teaching and overviews national approaches and the evolution of surgical education.
+Modules two through four (5 ECTS) address major areas of educational practice (general and surgery-specific learning and teaching approaches, assessment and appraisal, educational design and evaluation).
+The final PG Certificate Module (7.5 ECTS) explores policy and context of surgical education in UK and other national settings, featuring webinars with external speakers and a comprehensive assessment that draws together PG Certificate topics.

-Progression onto the blended PG Diploma stage will involve closer engagement with the theory, evidence and philosophies underpinning surgical education as well as deeper study into specialty areas of surgical education such as simulation-based education.
-Exposure to simulation approaches will be explored from an academic educational perspective through first-hand experience.
-More intensive study will enable you to review and critique educational innovations and research the surgical educational literature around a topic of personal interest, the culminating capstone project of the Diploma.
+Progression onto the online PG Diploma in Surgical Education stage involves closer engagement with the theory, evidence and philosophies underpinning surgical education as well as deeper study into specialty areas of surgical education such as simulation-based education.
+Exposure to innovative simulation and interdisciplinary exchange approaches, developed within the Department of Surgery and Cancer and beyond, will be explored from an academic educational perspective.

-The Diploma stage features two concentrated blocks of face-to-face study in central London and includes a digital stream of asynchronous materials and synchronous interactive elements designed to be shared with the online Diploma cohort.
-The digital stream is designed to facilitate discussion and group work between online and blended cohorts in order to explore diverse perspectives to addressing challenges in surgical education worldwide.
+The Diploma stage features a digital stream of asynchronous materials and synchronous interactive elements designed to be shared with the Blended Diploma in Surgical Education programme.
+This innovative shared stream enables vicarious experiences in simulation and other in situ environments in central London, facilitating discussion and group work between online and blended cohorts in order to explore diverse perspectives to addressing challenges in surgical education worldwide.